arashnm80/arashnm80.github.io/quotes.md

 > Everything comes at a price.

 > The perfect decision making duration is 8 minutes and 34 seconds.

+> Certainty never exists and it's not an excuse to do nothing.

+> No one actually knows what the hell they're doing.
+Everyone is just working off their current best guess.

+> Any worthwhile venture involves risk.

+> The three most harmful addictions are heroin, carbohydrates, and a monthly salary.

+> World is full of lonely people afraid to make the first move.

+> I'm not gonna let the fear of striking out keep me from playing the game.

+> 50% chance of winning 1 or 10% chance of winning 5?

+> I'm not sure if it's possible or not but the only way to find out is to try with everything I've got.

 > Think out of the box.